boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 Custom structure databases can be added via the "Databases" interface (4) located at the top center of the GUI ribbon.
 Starting with version 6.0, SIRIUS additionally supports the import of spectral libraries.
 Supported import formats for spectral data are .ms, .mgf, .msp, .mat, .txt (MassBank), .mb, .json (GNPS, MoNA).
 Spectra need to be annotated with a structure and be centroided.
-Imported custom structures can be used in structure database search, imported spectra will be used for spectral library matching, see TODO: add in prerequ and link.
+Imported custom structures can be used in structure database search, imported spectra will be used for spectral library matching, see [Spectral library matching via custom databases]({{ "/advanced-background-information/#Spectral-library-matching-via-custom-databases" | relative_url }}).

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/customDbs_marked.png" | relative_url }})